-Man United and Real Madrid in bitter bust-up in Los Angeles
+Manchester United and Real Madrid have been involved in a bitter bust-up over hotel and training facilities in Los Angeles, according to reports.

 The two football superpowers are in LA as part of their respective pre-season tour are warring over who has the best hotel and training facilities, SunSports report.

 Organisers of the International Champions Cup, in which the two sides meet later this month, described the situation as a “nightmare”.

 Both clubs are training at UCLA this week but there were rows early on about who would use which pitch.

 Jose Mourinho’s United have landed the five-star Montage hotel, with some staff also in the Beverly Wilshire — widely regarded as the premier hotel in the city.
 While Jose’s former club Real are in the Beverly Hills Hotel.